 Simulation results reported in this document show that the proposed CVT implemented on top of JEM7.0 software and tested on Class HDR-B test sequences provides around 34.0% and 8.3% of bitrate reduction (for PSNR-L100 metrics) against HM and JEM HDR anchors of the CfP, respectively.

+As it is shown in J0021, proposed CVT being integrated in the core technology of J0021 (High Complexity mode), provides for class HDR-B on average 41.3% and 18.8% BD-rate gain (PSNR-L100) against HM and JEM HDR anchors, respectively.
+In Low Complexity Mode, proposed CVT provides for class HDR-B on average 38.8% and 15.2% BD-rate gain (PSNR-L100).

+Additionally, this document reports, that for for HDR-B class sequences proposed CVT utilized in the JVET-J0021 core design provides 14% of bitrate reduction (for PSNR-L100 metric) over the default (SDR) coding configuration in the High Complexity mode and 13.6% of bitrate reduction over the SDR configuration in the Low Complexity mode.

 Introduction

 To allow evaluation of HDR tools without interfering with the generic video coding tools, proposed by Qualcomm and Technicolor technology in the HDR category was implemented as an add-on to the core video coding system.
 The technology was implemented on top of High, Medium and Low complexity submissions from Qualcomm and Technicolor which are described in JVET documents J0021 and J0022.
-This document reports implementation of the proposed HDR technology on the top JEM7.0 software
+This document reports implementation of the proposed HDR technology on the top JEM7.0 software.
+Also additional results are reported for proposed HDR technolog implemented in the JVET-J0021 core design.

 The proposed HDR technology is Color Volume Transform (CVT) which is applied in the Y’CbCr 4:2:0 sample domain.
 The CVT is performed on the input video samples prior to coding and the inverse process is performed on the samples after decoding.
 The CVT modifies luma and chroma samples in the picture based on the value of the luma or chroma samples and on the value of other component samples located at the same or closest relative location.
 A single CVT was used for coding of all video sequences of the CfP; parameters of the CVT in the submitted response were configured to be static for a sequence across of all rate points.
 The response was configured to utilize no multi-pass processing and no dynamic change in parameters of CVT within a rate-point.